A Richard & Judy Book Club pick summer 2021

 The Sunday Times Bestseller and BBC Radio 2 Book Club Pick 2020

 ‘Dark, dramatic and full of danger’ - Daily Mail

 The storm comes in like a finger snap . . .

 1617.
 The sea around the remote Norwegian island of Vardø is thrown into a vicious storm.
 A young woman, Maren, watches as the men of the island, out fishing, perish in an instant.

 Eighteen months later, a sinister figure arrives.
-Summoned from Scotland to take control of a place at the edge of the civilized world, Absalom Cornet knows what he needs to do to bring the women of the island to heel.
+Absalom Cornet has been summoned to bring the women of the island to heel.
 With him travels his young wife, Ursa.
-In her new home, and in Maren, Ursa finds something she has never seen before: independent women.
-But Absalom sees only a place flooded with a terrible evil, one he must root out at all costs . . .
+In her new home, and in Maren, Ursa encounters something she has never seen before: independent women.
+But where Ursa finds happiness, even love, Absalom sees only a place flooded with a terrible evil, one he must root out at all costs . . .

 The Mercies is among the best novels I’ve read in years.
 In addition to its beautiful writing, its subject matter is both enduring and timely

 New York Times Book Review

 A gripping novel . . .
 [Kiran Millwood Hargrave's] most vital insights are about the human heart: how terrifyingly quickly prejudices can turn into murder, and how desperately we need love and courage to oppose it.
 Beautiful and chilling